xbtmatt/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-v2-cli.md

 intentional in some cases, but should be considered before hand.
 Always be highly aware of how you grant access to a resource account's signer capability.
 :::

-### Publishing the module
+### Publishing the module and running the contract

 Publishing the module is basically the same as before.
-Just make sure you're in the `2-Using-Resource-Account` directory and run this command, note the only thing that changed is the module name in the first line, `create_nft_with_resource_account` instead of `create_nft:
+Just make sure you're in the `2-Using-Resource-Account` directory and run this command, note the only thing that changed is the module name in the first line, `create_nft_with_resource_account` instead of `create_nft`:

 ```shell
 aptos move publish --named-addresses mint_nft_v2_part2=default --profile default --assume-yes
 ```

-### Running the contract

 Call this function as the owner of the contract, which is our `default` profile.
 Keep in mind the `--profile default` flag: